metio/terraform-provider-k8s/docs/data-sources/fluentbit_fluent_io_output_v1alpha2_manifest.md

 - `include_tag_key` (Boolean) When enabled, it append the Tag name to the record.
 - `index` (String) Index name
 - `logstash_date_format` (String) Time format (based on strftime) to generate the second part of the Index name.
-- `logstash_format` (Boolean) Enable Logstash format compatibility.This option takes a boolean value: True/False, On/Off
+- `logstash_format` (Boolean) Enable Logstash format compatibility.
+This option takes a boolean value: True/False, On/Off
-- `logstash_prefix` (String) When Logstash_Format is enabled, the Index name is composed using a prefix and the date,e.g: If Logstash_Prefix is equals to 'mydata' your index will become 'mydata-YYYY.MM.DD'.The last string appended belongs to the date when the data is being generated.
+- `logstash_prefix` (String) When Logstash_Format is enabled, the Index name is composed using a prefix and the date, e.g: If Logstash_Prefix is equals to 'mydata' your index will become 'mydata-YYYY.MM.DD'.
+The last string appended belongs to the date when the data is being generated.
 - `logstash_prefix_key` (String) Prefix keys with this string
 - `networking` (Attributes) Include fluentbit networking options for this output-plugin (see [below for nested schema](#nestedatt--spec--es--networking))
-- `path` (String) Elasticsearch accepts new data on HTTP query path '/_bulk'.But it is also possible to serve Elasticsearch behind a reverse proxy on a subpath.This option defines such path on the fluent-bit side.It simply adds a path prefix in the indexing HTTP POST URI.
+- `path` (String) Elasticsearch accepts new data on HTTP query path '/_bulk'.
+But it is also possible to serve Elasticsearch behind a reverse proxy on a subpath.
+This option defines such path on the fluent-bit side.
+It simply adds a path prefix in the indexing HTTP POST URI.
-- `pipeline` (String) Newer versions of Elasticsearch allows setting up filters called pipelines.This option allows defining which pipeline the database should use.For performance reasons is strongly suggested parsingand filtering on Fluent Bit side, avoid pipelines.
+- `pipeline` (String) Newer versions of Elasticsearch allows setting up filters called pipelines.
+This option allows defining which pipeline the database should use.
+For performance reasons is strongly suggested parsing and filtering on Fluent Bit side, avoid pipelines.
 - `port` (Number) TCP port of the target Elasticsearch instance
 - `replace_dots` (Boolean) When enabled, replace field name dots with underscore, required by Elasticsearch 2.0-2.3.
 - `suppress_type_name` (String) When enabled, mapping types is removed and Type option is ignored.
 Types are deprecated in APIs in v7.0.
 This options is for v7.0 or later.
 - `tag_key` (String) When Include_Tag_Key is enabled, this property defines the key name for the tag.
-- `time_key` (String) When Logstash_Format is enabled, each record will get a new timestamp field.The Time_Key property defines the name of that field.
+- `time_key` (String) When Logstash_Format is enabled, each record will get a new timestamp field.
+The Time_Key property defines the name of that field.
 - `time_key_format` (String) When Logstash_Format is enabled, this property defines the format of the timestamp.
 - `time_key_nanos` (Boolean) When Logstash_Format is enabled, enabling this property sends nanosecond precision timestamps.
 - `tls` (Attributes) Fluent Bit provides integrated support for Transport Layer Security (TLS) and it predecessor Secure Sockets Layer (SSL) respectively. (see [below for nested schema](#nestedatt--spec--es--tls))